 Have you ever fallen head over heels for a person and realized only when it was too late that you are in a relationship with a narcissist.
 And now you are on the journey towards healing from an abusive relationship.

 Many of us have been there.

-You met the person of your dreams – charming, intelligent, romantic, attentive, incredible chemistry and great lover.
-You might have been told how wonderful you are, how this was the first time your lover had ever felt this way and had this level of connection, and you felt truly seen for the first time.
+You met the person of your dreams – charming, intelligent, romantic, attentive, incredible chemistry, and a great lover.
+You might have been told how wonderful you are, how this was the first time your lover had ever felt this way, and had this level of connection, and you felt truly seen for the first time.

 Perhaps there was a nagging unease that all this was happening too fast – that he or she couldn’t possibly feel this way about you without knowing you better.
 But you were swept off your feet and finally decided to open your heart.

 The confusion may have started then, as your lover pulled away and become critical.
 Or, it might have started after you married, and you found yourself with a partner totally different than the person you fell in love with.